jonbitzen/freecad-vscode/README.md

 - copy or link the folder '.devcontainer' into your FreeCAD source folder

+- copy the folder '.vscode' into your FreeCAD source folder, or if it already exists copy 'launch.json' there

 - run the script 'create-base-image.sh'.
 This will build the standard FreeCAD continuous integration image, which we will use as a base for the development image

 - run the script 'create-devcontainer-file.sh'.
 This will create a 'devcontainer.json' file from a template file.
 The generated file will replace the HOST_UID variable with the user's UID from the shell.